KnowageLabs/Knowage-Documentation/functionalities-guide/Datamining/ka_user_datamining.rst

 -  **Text**: the function will return a window containing some text;
 -  **File**: the function will return a file.

 It is possible to define more than one output for the same function.
-As an example, in :numref:`execofdemoforfunct` you can see the execution of the demo for a function called “Heart diseases”.
+As an example, in the following figure you can see the execution of the demo for a function called “Heart diseases”.
 The latter was set to have two outputs, one is of type “Dataset” and the other of type “Image”.
 The execution opens then a window with two tabs.
 The first tab contains the Dataset type output, which is translated visually with a table.
 While the second tab contains the Image output namely a set of graphics as configured to.

 .. _execofdemoforfunct:
 .. figure:: media/image41516.png